 The Ambassador (2011): Danish journalist Mads Brügger goes undercover as a Liberian Ambassador to embark on a dangerous yet hysterical journey to uncover the blood diamond trade in Africa.
 (IMDB)

 Homeland (2011 - 2020): Emmy-winning spy thriller TV series starring Claire Danes, and loosely based on an Israeli TV series, "Prisoners of War."
 Although the series is mainly about the CIA, many of the episodes feature State Department plot-lines.
-Season 4 takes place almost entirely at U.S. Embassy Kabul and U.S. Embassy Islamabad, where Carrie (Danes) is assigned.
+Season 4 takes place almost entirely at U.S. Embassy Kabul and U.S. Embassy Islamabad, where Carrie (Danes) is assigned and somehow manages to maintain an implausible cover and keep her job while breaking every international law and FAM reference.
 I personally thought the earlier seasons were better, and stopped watching after Season 4.
 But YMMV.

-Pulling Strings / Amor A Primera Visa (2013): This Rom-Com stars Laura Ramsey as a young, Type-A consular officer at US Embassy Mexico City who is focused on nothing but climbing the Foreign Service ladder.
-She throws herself a goodbye party to celebrate her assignment to US Embassy London (nice link if you can get it).
+Pulling Strings / Amor A Primera Visa (2013): This Rom-Com stars B-list actress Laura Ramsey as a Type-A consular officer at U.S. Embassy Mexico City who is focused on nothing but climbing the Foreign Service ladder.
+She throws herself a goodbye party to celebrate her assignment to U.S. Embassy London (nice link if you can get it).
 But after a night of heavy drinking, she gets drunk and passes out on the street (Hello?
-RSO?).
+RSO?)
 She's rescued by a Alejandro, a mariachi singer whom she had denied for a visa the previous day.
 Breaking nearly every State Department rule in the process, Laura falls in love with her visa client.
 What could possible go wrong!?!
 In Spanish-speaking countries, the film was more appropriately titled, "Amor A Primera Visa" - a word play on 'Love at First Sight'.

 Blue Jasmine (2013): Directed by Woody Allen, the film follows Cate Blanchett as Jasmine, a ruined, mentally troubled New York socialite.
 After her fall from grace, she hooks up with diplomat Dwight (Peter Sarsgaard), who Jasmine believes will help her social position.
 The film makes FSOs appear to be fabulously rich and have months of leave for R&R in California and fancy cocktail parties in Vienna.